Canada–United States border: Identification

-The requirement of a passport or an enhanced form of identification to enter the United States by air went into effect in January 2007; and went into effect for those entering the U.S. by land and sea in January 2008.
-Although the new requirements for land and sea entry went into legal effect in January 2008, its enforcement did not begin until June 2009.
+The requirement of a passport or an enhanced form of identification to enter the United States by air went into effect in January 2007, and went into effect for those entering the U.S. by land and sea in January 2008.
+Although the new requirements for land and sea entry went into legal effect in January 2008, their enforcement did not begin until June 2009.
 Since June 2009, every traveler arriving via a land or sea port-of-entry (including ferries) has been required to present one of the above forms of identification to enter the United States.